 Accommodation

-Well-located, air- conditioned, mid-range hotels and inns (3 star) used throughout.
-Some hotels are smaller properties (3-4 story) that may not have elevators.
+Well-located, air- conditioned, mid-range hotels and inns (3-4 star) used throughout.
 Porter service is sometimes available (see 'inclusions') though you should be independent with your luggage.
 Single rooms are limited and likely smaller than twins.

 Please click on the “Map & Hotels” tab for more information.